Does Medicare Cover Home Health Care for Dementia?

 • Depression, anxiety, schizophrenia, bipolar disorder, PTSD or dementia with behaviors and other behavioral health conditions

-• Progressive and chronic illnesses such as Parkinson’s disease, heart failure, MS or COPD, with depression or anxiety complicating treatment
+• Progressive and chronic illnesses such as Parkinson’s disease, heart failure, multiple sclerosis (MS) or chronic obstructive pulmonary disease (COPD), with depression or anxiety complicating treatment

 • A newly diagnosed terminal or chronic condition with co-morbid depression, anxiety or grief